Hassia Levy-Agron: Career

 In 1951, Levy-Agron started the dance program of the Jerusalem Conservatory of Music, following this in 1965 by founding the dance department of the Jerusalem Academy of Music and Dance.
 She believed that incorporating dance in education would guide a person's spirit, establishing many youth dance troupes in Israel to spread the practice.
 She choreographed for the young dancers as well as teaching them skills and techniques, with her distinct choreography style based on Biblical narratives and everyday Israeli life.
 Levy-Agron was also a prominent figure in organizations and societies, with her personality and public appearances said to have helped promote dance in Israel.

 Between 1962 and 1967, Levy-Agron directed the Jerusalem Contemporary Dance Company, composed of academy graduates, which performed around the world.
 In 1978, Levy-Agron was promoted to professor at the academy, and developed a high school matriculation pathway based around dance, which became officially accredited seven years later.
 She then founded the Springboard Company in 1993, a program to help Academy graduates prepare for professional performance careers.

 In 1998 she was awarded the Israel Prize for excellence in stage arts.

-Personal life
+Personal life and death

 She was married to Dani Agron, son of Gershon Agron, part of the Haganah, weapons smuggler for the Israel Defense Forces during the Israel-Palestine war, and co-founder of Israel Aerospace Industries with Shimon Peres.
 In 1957 they had a son, Amos Agron.

 Levy-Agron died peacefully in the afternoon on 22 August 2001.